 The difference between critical medical tenants and non-critical tenants is very apparent at the moment.
 Elective and non-essential procedures are being canceled in order to protect both patients and healthcare workers, but some procedures–including dialysis and chemotherapy– can’t be postponed.

-Regardless of whether a medical tenant provides critical services or not, they often have a loyal patient base who will be looking to schedule services–everything from a teeth cleaning to ACL reconstruction surgery–as soon as they are allowed.
+Regardless of whether a medical tenant provides critical services or not, they often have a loyal patient base who will be looking to schedule services.
+These services include everything from a teeth cleaning to ACL reconstruction surgery.
+Pent up demand is building in 2H2020.